veniamin-ilmer/analysis/tic-tac-toe.md

 I ran a simulation of every possible move in Tic Tac Toe and gathered statistics over possibilities of winning.

 Note that the percentages do not represent perfect play.
 Rather, they represent the percentages of possible wins or losses.
+This is representative of how simple computer game algorithms judge where to go next.

+Pay attention to the places where a tie is a low percentage.
+With perfect play, a player can use the low tie percentage to force a win.

 Before starting the game, it is interesting to note: